dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

 (In the Dasher Version Six proof-of-concept, root spawning is triggered automatically towards the end of user interface initialisation.
-It can also be triggered by the user, from the control panel.)
+It can also be triggered by the user, from the control panel developer options.)

 The processing is as follows.